MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-open-types.md

 If the value is a number, it's `Int32`.
 If the value is `Decimal`, `Double`, `Int16`, or `Int64`, you must specify the type using the `<property name>@odata.type` annotation.

-Notice also that the string values have an annotation to specify that they are strings.
-This is a mitigation against a [known issue in OData](https://github.com/OData/odata.net/issues/764).
+Notice also that the string values have an annotation to specify that they're strings.
+These annotations are a mitigation against a [known issue in OData](https://github.com/OData/odata.net/issues/764).
 If the string value contains an open bracket (`[`) or single quote (`'`), the OData library returns a `Microsoft.OData.ODataException`.
 Unless you're certain that the values sent will never include these characters, you must include the `"<property name>@odata.type": "String"` annotation to prevent this error.

 If the value is an array, you must always include an annotation using this pattern: `"<property name>@odata.type": "Collection(<type>)"`